Qu1ncyRy4n/sims/ch2/neuron/README.md

 * Press the [[sim:Test Cycle Plot]] tab in the right panel to display the graph view display.
 If you haven't done `Run Cycles` yet, do it now so you can see the results of running with the default parameters.

-Only the excitatory and leak currents are operating here, with their conductances ([[sim:value-GbarE-float32]], `GbarL`) as shown in the control panel.
+Only the excitatory and leak currents are operating here, with their conductances ([[sim:GbarE]], `GbarL`) as shown in the control panel.
 You should see various lines plotted over 200 time steps (*cycles*) on the X axis.

 Here is a quick overview of each of the variables -- we'll go through them individually next (see for more details on how to determine what is being graphed, and how to configure it):